Aleksandar Džombić: Political career

 Džombić is a member of the Alliance of Independent Social Democrats.
 He served as Minister of Finance of Republika Srpska from 30 November 2006 to 29 December 2010.
 He was then appointed Prime Minister of Republika Srpska, serving until 12 March 2013.

 Legal issues

 On 17 January 2022, the District Court in Banja Luka confirmed the indictment for abuse of official position and authority against Džombić.
 The indictment was filed by the Republic Public Prosecutor's Office of Republika Srpska, Special Department for the Suppression of Corruption, Organised and Serious Forms of Economic Crime and as it announced in early January 2022, Džombić was charged with illegal granting of a loan from the Investment and Development Bank of Republika Srpska to the company "Energolinija" d.o.o.
 Zvornik in 2012 in the amount of 19,400,000 BAM (close to 10 million euros).

 Džombić was ultimately acquitted on 27 October 2023.
 Had he been convicted, Džombić would have faced up to 15 years in prison.

 Personal life

-Aleksandar is married to Sana Džombić and together they have two children.
+Aleksandar is married to Sana Džombić and together they have one children.